The Ginkgo biloba or silver apricot is a very ornamental tree thanks to the beauty of its leaves and its sprightly, elegant bearing.

 Also nice: create or join a topic on our garden and landscaping forum, too.

 Young ginkgo tree by MyungHyun Kim under Pixabay license

-Ginkgo fruit by Apro Choi under Pixabay license
+Ginkgo fruit (also on social media) by Apro Choi under Pixabay license

 Ginkgo or maidenhair leaves by Christel Funk under Pixabay license

 Spring green with dew (also on social media) by Zsuzsa under Pixabay license